-We took a short break from discussing fall 2022 fashion trends at the end of last week, but I’m back today with probably the most asked-about wardrobe category of all: Denim Trends for Fall 2022.
+Fall Trends Week continues here on the blog, and I’m back today with the most asked-about wardrobe category of all: Denim Trends for Fall 2023.

 This may well be the most polarizing topic we discuss in this community! 😂 After all, each woman has a unique body and a unique set of lifestyle needs, so no one denim silhouette is perfect for everyone all the time.

 Women also vary in how much they value being on trend.
 Some of us love to try new things and enjoy staying on top of the latest styles and silhouettes.
 Others work hard to find the denim styles that work best for their bodies and lifestyles, and they’re going to stick with those no matter what the trend reports say.